CubicActivity/advanced-react-JS-MusicPlayer/README.md

 # advanced-react-JS-MusicPlayer

 This is an advanced music player in react <br>
-If you wanna play some tunes add your favorite mp3 files in a seperate song object
+If you wanna play some tunes add your favorite mp3 files in the musicAPI object in app.js